CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Theory

 \subsubsection{Density Matrices}

-One and two particle density matrices (PDMs) may be obtained from the ASCI wave function at a cost roughly comparable to a single Hamiltonian build.
-We have previously reported techniques for fast Hamiltonian construction via dynamic bitmasking \cite{tubman_modern_2018}, and the same techniques are employed to rapidly construct density matrices.
+One- and two-particle density matrices (1-PDMs and 2PDMs, respectively) may be obtained from the ASCI wave function at a cost roughly comparable to a single Hamiltonian build.
+We have previously reported techniques for fast Hamiltonian construction via dynamic bitmasking \cite{tubman_modern_2018}, and the same techniques can also be employed to rapidly construct density matrices.
 In the following section, the permutational symmetry of 1- and 2-PDMs is elided and each symmetry related term is only given once.
-It is assumed in this work, that both alpha and beta spin orbitals have the same spatial orbitals (that is, that the determinantal basis is restricted (possibly open-shell)).
+It is assumed in this work that both alpha and beta spin orbitals have the same spatial orbitals (that is, that the determinantal basis is restricted (possibly open-shell)).
 We follow the methods described by Helgaker, Jorgensen, and Olsen\cite{helgaker_configuration-interaction_2014} .
 The one particle density matrix $D_{pq}$ can be written as the sum of two spin components $D^\alpha_{pq}$ and $D^\beta_{pq}$ which are given by

-where $E_{pq}^\sigma$ is the excitation operator in the $\sigma$ spin space from orbital $p$ to orbital $q$.
+where $E_{pq}^\sigma$ is the spin-$\sigma$ excitation operator that excites from orbital $p$ to orbital $q$.
 If we denote a determinant by its alpha occupied orbitals $I_\alpha$ and beta occupied orbitals $I_\beta$ then this expression becomes

-It is useful in a selected CI method, where the determinant list is not complete and $I_\alpha$ and $I_\beta$ are not independent, to consider the density matrix in a determinant focused, rather than orbital focused manner.
-We may express the above thus as, for any two determinants $I_\alpha I_\beta$ and $J_\alpha J_\beta$ in the wave function that are singly excitations apart, differing by an excitation from $p$ to $q$, the contribution of this pair of determinants to $D_{pq}$ is $C_{I_\alpha I_\beta}C_{J_\alpha J_\beta}\gamma$ where $\gamma$ is a phase factor ($\pm 1$) due to the overlap of the bra and $p\rightarrow q$ excited ket.
+It is useful to consider the density matrix in a determinant focused manner in a selected CI method, where the determinant list is not complete and $I_\alpha$ and $I_\beta$ are not independent, rather than in the typical orbital focused manner.
+Hence, we may re-express the above in terms of the contributions to $D_{pq}$ of pairs of determinants $I_\alpha I_\beta$ and $J_\alpha J_\beta$ that differ only by a single excitation from orbital $p$ to orbital $q$.
+This pair of determinants contributes $C_{I_\alpha I_\beta}C_{J_\alpha J_\beta}\gamma$ where $\gamma$ is a phase factor ($\pm 1$) due to the overlap of the bra and $p\rightarrow q$ excited ket.
 That is,

 Similarly, the two-particle density matrix $\Gamma_{pqrs}$ can be written in terms of spin components